anjaliasha123/AirlineTweetClassification/README.md

--text: The actual tweet
+- text: The actual tweet
--airline: Name of the airline tweeted about
+- airline: Name of the airline tweeted about
--latitude, longitude: Location of the tweet -airline_sentiment_confidence : Confidence of the sentiment classification of the tweet
+- latitude, longitude: Location of the tweet
+- airline_sentiment_confidence : Confidence of the sentiment classification of the tweet
--airline_sentiment: Sentiment of the tweet
+- airline_sentiment: Sentiment of the tweet